GregSchiemer/SatGam/README.md

     `WSS: 8444`

-The server is run from terminal using the following commands:
+The server is run from Terminal using the following commands:

 ```gs@MacBook-Pro-2 ~ % cd /Users/gs/Developer/SG/SatGam
 python3 assets/python/server.py \